Dhvani-Pancholi/Tops-Assignment-1/DBMS/que-12.md

 <b>FOREIGN KEY</b> - Prevents actions that would destroy links between tables

-<b>CHECK</b> - Ensures that the value in a column matches the criteria specified in
+<b>COMPOSITE KEY</b>- A composite key is made by the combination of two or more columns in a table that can be used as primary key.